stelzinga/MF/MGT_99.Legend.md

 # INTRODUCTION
 This note acts as the legend, or explanation, of the *Management Framework* a.k.a. *MF*, an intertwined set of concepts and conventions for the purpose of Managing a *Venture*, see section PROFILE below.

-The MF is composed of two notes: this note, MGT: 99.Legend, which explains overall concepts, whereas the second note, MGT: 80.Tools, focuses on the application of those concepts through so called *Tools*.
+The MF is composed of two notes: this note, MGT: 99.Legend, which explains overall concepts, whereas the second note, MGT: 80.Tools, focuses on the application of those concepts through so called Tools, discussed in more detail below.

-This note can be used for *perso* (personal) and *work* (professional) context.
-Conventions are such that, except for specific differences, they apply to both contexts.
-References to *notes* imply notes in the context used.
-Although this note *can* be used in both contexts, it has most value in a work context, and the remainder of the note is written from that perspective.

 This note has the following sections:
 - Introduction
 - License
-- Notes
 - Profile
-- Index
-- Legend Explained
-- Special Symbols
 - Versions

-A *section* is the same as a chapter in text books at any level e.g. 1 Chapter, 1.2 Sub chapter, 1.2.1 Sub-sub chapter, etc. The words 'note' and 'section' are common enough not to require a definition nor the use of a capitalised first letter, which denotes a word defined elsewhere.

-The various conventions used in this note like [# NOTES] and [MGT: 01.Planning] as well as formatting like *italic* and **bold** are explained in [## Note Reference] and [##  Note Content] below.
+Conventions used in this note like [# NOTES] and [MGT: 01.Planning] as well as so called Markdown formatting like *italic* and **bold** are explained in the note MGT: 80.Tools in the section on Notes.

-Frameworks, procedure and software specific aspects in relation to the Management Framework are discussed in a separate note MGT: 80.Tools.
+A *section* is the same as a chapter in text books.
+A section is visualised either by starting with '#' , '##', '###', etc. reflecting an increasing granular level like 1, 1.1, 1.1.1, etc. or a special format e.g., larger and bolder letters if the same content is displayed in a tool supporting Markdown.

-An audit trail of changes is in [# VERSIONS].
+An audit trail of changes is available at the end of this note.

 This note is available in the public domain on GitHub in the following location: <https://github.com/stelzinga/MF>.

 *********************************************
 # LICENSE
 The notes MGT: 99.Legend and MGT: 80.Tools ("The Notes") are licensed under a Creative Commons Attribution -NonCommercial-ShareAlike 4.0 International License.
 Software implementations referenced in the note MGT: 80.Tools are licensed under a GPL 4.0 License.
 Both licenses are explained  below.

-When using specific sections of the Management Framework, the summary below should be referenced.
+When using specific sections of the Management Framework, the summary below should be referenced or alternatively a reference to this note's location in the public domain, as well as a reference to the relevant sections.
+Examples given below.
 ________________________________________
 ## Attribution-ShareAlike 4.0 International
 Copyright (c) 2022 Sander Elzinga, sander.elzinga@gmail.com